Queta-KL/Functional-batch-applets/README.md

 # Functional-batch-applets
-There are some independent batch program:
+There are some independent batch programs:
+## runcpp.bat